spawaskar-cora/cora-docs/docs/forensics-anthro-guide/field-attributes.md

 **DNA Sample**
 * Box will automatically be checked when any measurements are saved under the **DNA Profile** analysis

-**Inventoried**
+**Inventory Completed**
-* Check box if inventory is complete and is ready for review
+* Check this box if inventory is complete and is ready for review
 * Information cannot be changed once this box is checked.
+Changes cannot be made without approval by the project lead/manager/creator/etc.

 **Reviewed**
-* Check box if inventory is complete and is ready for review
+* Check this box if review is complete

 **Individual Number**
 * Unique identifier given when element is being associated as an individual, i.e., multiple elements representing a single individual are given one number